While designing a logo for your company or brand, there is often a dilemma about how the right logo should look.

 These fonts are generally formal and calligraphic.
 In some cases, they may also look professional.
 Script fonts are used to show old-style luxury like in hotel logos.

 These are the fonts that don’t belong to any of the above categories.

 2. Lines and Shapes

-Lines and shapes play an important role in conveying the overall message and also helps draw attention to certain areas.
+Lines and shapes play an essential role in conveying the overall message and also draw attention to specific areas.

-lines can be curvy or straight.
-Curvy lines can often draw attention and are used at places where you need user’s attention.
-Lines are a very powerful tool for differentiation and emphasis too and can perform a very powerful role when used in the right way.
+Lines can be curvy or straight.
+Curvy lines often draw attention and focus on places where you need user’s attention.
+Lines are a potent tool for differentiation and emphasis too and can perform a compelling role when used in the right way.

 3. Colors and shades

 We all love colors, and you will be amazed to know that every color has a distinct meaning.
 Black stands for authority, boldness, and sophistication.
 Red for life, anger, love, etc.

 Blue represents professionalism and trust.
 Every color has a different effect on the subtle message given out by your logo.

 There are different types of logo designs..